Albanians

 - Regional Variations

-- There are notable cultural differences between northern and southern Albanians, particularly in dialect, traditional dress, and customs.
+- Cultural variations exist between northern (Gheg) and southern (Tosk) Albanians, particularly in dialect and some customs.

 - Bridging Notes